top of page

 TAIL ATTACHMENT

-Although ManeStay doesn't require a long mane to make a secure attachment, it does need enough length to be fully drawn inside and to create a "U" bend in the hair.
+Although ManeStay® doesn't require a long mane to make a secure attachment, it does need enough length to be fully drawn inside and to create a "U" bend in the hair.
 Hair that is about 5" long is usually sufficient.

-If you're unable to achieve this "U" with your equine's mane, ManeStay can be used in the tail as an alternative.
+If you're unable to achieve this "U" with your equine's mane, ManeStay

-Be sure to tug on the strap to "seat" ManeStay.
+Be sure to tug on the strap to "seat" ManeStay

-We encourage you to practice attaching ManeStay right away, not when faced with an emergency.
+We encourage you to practice attaching ManeStay® right away, not when faced with an emergency.

 Show others how to use it in case you're not present when emergency strikes.